roshini0108/InferSim/README.md

-# InferSim: A lightweight LLM inference simulator
+# InferSim: A Lightweight LLM Inference Performance Simulator

-InferSim is a lightweight simulator for LLM inference, writen in pure Python without 3rd-party depenencies.
-It calculates the TTFT, TPOT and throughput (TGS i.e. tokens/GPU/second) based on computation complexity (FLOPs), GPU computing power (FLOPS), GPU memory bandwidth and MFU (Gathered from SOTA kernel benchmarks).
-InferSim also estimates the communication latency according to data size and bandwidth.
+InferSim is a lightweight simulator for LLM inference, writen in pure Python without any 3rd-party depenencies.
+It calculates the TTFT, TPOT and throughput TGS (tokens/GPU/second) based on computation complexity FLOPs (Floating-Point Operations), GPU computing power FLOPS (Floating-Point Operations per Second), GPU memory bandwidth and MFU (Model FLOPs Utilization) obtained by benchmarking the state-of-the-art LLM kernels.
+For multi-GPU, multi-node deployment, InferSim also estimates the communication latency according to data volume and bandwidth.

 The main use cases of InferSim include:
-- **Model-Sys co-design**: Evaluating the inference perfomance given the model hyperparameters.
+- **Model-Sys co-design**: predicting inference performance given the hyper- parameters of a model.
-- **Inference performance analysis**: Assisting in identifying performance bottlenecks, such as compute-bound and IO-bound scenarios, and supporting optimization efforts.
+- **Inference performance analysis**: quantifying performance bottlenecks, such as compute-bound or IO-bound, and supporting optimization efforts.

 ## Simulation Result